saferwall/saferwall/README.md

 - Dynamic Analysis:

   - Automated Malware Analysis using a Hypervisor based VM.
-  - Intercepting OS System Calls to build an exeuction trace of executable files.
+  - Intercepting OS System Calls to build an execution trace of executable files.
   - Generate detailed reports and gain insight into malware behavior.
-  - Choose which API's to trace, grab _screenshots_ and file changes aswell as memory dumps.
+  - Choose which API's to trace, grab _screenshots_ and file changes as well as memory dumps.

 - Multiple AV scanner supporting major vendors: